GDPR Compliance

 Association of Alberta Childcare Entrepreneurs

+Week’s activities to include advocacy urging Government of Canada to empower provincial autonomy in childcare, with possibility of rolling closures.
 National Awareness Week is about shining a light on the scrutinized spending of the upcoming cost control model and the challenges it poses to operators, families, and the broader community.”

-CALGARY, ALBERTA, CANADA, October 21, 2024 /EINPresswire.com/ — AACE National, a National Committee of both nonprofit and for-profit childcare operators established by the Association of Alberta Childcare Entrepreneurs (AACE), begins the kickoff of National Awareness Week, scheduled to take place from October 21 to 25, 2024.
+— Krystal Churcher CALGARY, ALBERTA, CANADA, October 21, 2024 /EINPresswire.com/ -- AACE National, a National Committee of both nonprofit and for-profit childcare operators established by the Association of Alberta Childcare Entrepreneurs (AACE), begins the kickoff of National Awareness Week, scheduled to take place from October 21 to 25, 2024.
 This week-long campaign aims to raise awareness about the urgent need for reform in the Canada-Wide Early Learning and Child Care (CWELCC) agreements.
 Parents and community members are encouraged to offer support to raise awareness via a petition and letter-writing campaigns, while operators also engage in social media actions and optional rolling closures of programs.

 The week will see the launch of a range of advocacy initiatives to educate the public to properly meet the promises of affordable, high-quality, and accessible childcare services that align with the diverse needs of Canadian families.
 With well over 10,000 expected to participate in the campaign nationwide, childcare providers, parents, and advocates from across the country will be brought together to call for meaningful change in federal childcare funding.
 Empowering provincial autonomy in childcare approaches will ensure that all Canadian families truly have equitable access to the program’s promises of sustainable, high-quality care, and that parents continue to have choice when it comes to finding a childcare provider that meets their individual family needs.